chartbeat-labs/textacy/README.md

 - text classification
 - media frames analysis

-### TODOs
+### TODO

-- TODO: reduce dependencies on large external packages (e.g. pandas)
+- reduce dependencies on large external packages (e.g. pandas)
-- TODO: extract: return generators rather than lists?
+- extract: return generators rather than lists?
-- TODO: texts: figure out what to do when documents are modified in-place (`doc.merge`)
+- texts: figure out what to do when documents are modified in-place (`doc.merge`)
-- TODO: texts: ^ related: when docs modified, erase cached_property attributes so they'll be re-caclulated
+- texts: ^ related: when docs modified, erase cached_property attributes so they'll be re-caclulated
-- TODO: texts: ^related: update doc merge functions when Honnibal updates API
+- texts: ^related: update doc merge functions when Honnibal updates API
-- TODO: texts: what to do when new doc added to textcorpus does not have same language?
+- texts: what to do when new doc added to textcorpus does not have same language?
-- TODO: texts: have textdocs inherit `_term_doc_freqs` from textcorpus?
+- texts: have textdocs inherit `_term_doc_freqs` from textcorpus?
-- TODO: texts: add `doc_to_bag_of_terms()` func to transform?
+- texts: add `doc_to_bag_of_terms()` func to transform?
-- TODO: transform: condense csc matrix by mapping stringstore term ints to incremented vals, starting at 0
+- transform: condense csc matrix by mapping stringstore term ints to incremented vals, starting at 0
-- TODO: drop scipy dependency and switch to honnibal's own sparse matrices
+- drop scipy dependency and switch to honnibal's own sparse matrices
-- TODO: preprocess: add basic tests for unidecode and ftfy functions
+- preprocess: add basic tests for unidecode and ftfy functions